smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### VALUES Operator

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `VALUES` constructor has a few considerations that are often overlooked and deserve its own recognition.
-The `VALUES` constructor specifies a set of row value expressions to be constructed into a table and allows multiple sets of values to be specified in a single DML statement.
+The `VALUES` constructor specifies a set of row value expressions to be constructed into a table and allows multiple sets of values to be defined in a single DML statement.
 Typically, we use the `VALUES` constructor to specify the data to insert into a table, as we initially did with our test data.
 Still, it can also be used as a derived table in an SQL statement.

 Here is a basic example of using the `VALUES` constructor as a derived table.